MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-importing-and-analyzing-data-from-a-web-page.md

     ![Screenshot shows the From Web dialog where you can enter the URL for the webpage.](media/desktop-tutorial-importing-and-analyzing-data-from-a-web-page/get-data-web2.png)

-   After you connect to the Wikipedia web page, the **Navigator** dialog shows a list of available tables on the page.
-You can select any of the table names to preview its data.
-The **Results** table has the data you want, although it's not exactly in the shape you want.
+   After you connect to the Wikipedia webpage, the **Navigator** dialog shows a list of available tables on the page.
+You can select any of the table names to preview its data. **Table 3** has the data you want, although it's not exactly in the shape you want.
 You'll reshape and clean up the data before loading it into your report.

    :::image type="content" source="media/desktop-tutorial-importing-and-analyzing-data-from-a-web-page/tutorialimanaly_navigator.png" alt-text="Screenshot shows the Navigator dialog with a table selected and Transform Data highlighted." lightbox="media/desktop-tutorial-importing-and-analyzing-data-from-a-web-page/tutorialimanaly_navigator.png":::